usaid-cs/yesterday-i-learned/biology.md

 1. Rice is grown in water to deter weeds.
 It otherwise does not need that much water to grow.
 1. Some drugs tell you not to lie down for 10 minutes after taking it.
 1. [Men who like their meat well-done are (more) likely to get prostate cancer.](http://www.cnn.com/2011/11/23/health/well-done-red-meat-prostate-cancer/).
 Maybe not exactly twice as likely, but more likely.
+1. 56g of daily minimum of protein intakes is like a kilogram of food, give or take.
+Depends on what you eat, obviously (300g of beans or 2 kilos of spinach or...)